This map is interactive. You can zoom, move it around and even drag the yellow man icon to show a street view.

 Walking equipment provided by LL Bean (on-site), if required*

 * One of the amenities at the Highland Center is the LL Bean equipment room which provides guests at no charge the necessary gear to be adequately outfitted for the weather.
 Equipment includes boots, packs, rain gear, fleece, and more.
-So no need to bring these heavy items with you.
-We know how little the baggage allowance is nowadays!
+So no need to bring these heavy items with you, using up your baggage allowance.

 Information on the Appalachian Mountain Guides-This program will be led by AMC guides who are outdoor professionals trained in Wilderness Medicine, outdoor skills, and natural history.
 Every AMC guided program will include: